mvolkmann/blog/src/ocaml.md

 Their names must begin with an uppercase letter and they use CamelCase by convention.

+A package is a collection of related modules.

-Modules provides a way to identify multiple of these that happen to have the same name.
+Modules provides a way to identify multiple values that happen to have the same name.
 For example, the `List` and `Array` modules both define the `map` function.